redstone-finance/redstone-oracles-monorepo/packages/casper-connector/rust/contracts/README.md

 chunk as the `payload` and any `chunk_index` greater than the number of chunks, to not have overwritten the previously saved chunk with the empty chunk.

-The function must be executed by the contract creator in the Contract context and only once.

 #### ∯ get_prices_chunk

 ```
 get_prices_chunk(feed_ids: List[U256], payload: List[U8],
-                   hash: List[U8], chunk_index: U8): Unit     // Group([GROUP_NAME_OWNER])/Contract
+                   hash: List[U8], chunk_index: U8): Unit     // Public/Contract
 ```

 The function works as the [`write_prices_chunk`](#-write_prices_chunk) function, but also saves the result as the [`get_prices`](#-get_prices-1) function.

-The function must be executed by the contract creator.

 ### [Price Feed](price_feed)

-Sample consumer of the data saved in [Price Adapter](#price-adapter) or of its wrapped version [Price Relay Adapter](#price-relay-adapter)
+Sample consumer of the data saved in [Price Adapter](#price-adapter) or of its wrapped version [Price Relay Adapter](#price-relay-adapter) The example-testnet address of the implementation is exposed in the [DEPLOYED.hex](price_feed/DEPLOYED.hex) file.

 #### ⨐ init